microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 the Terminal window, and send commands to the elevated client application.

-It was initially theorized that the window/content model architecture would also help enable "mixed elevation"With mixed elevation, tabs could run at different integrity levels within the same terminal window.
+It was initially theorized that the window/content model architecture would also help enable "mixed elevation".
+With mixed elevation, tabs could run at different integrity levels within the same terminal window.
 However, after investigation and research, it has become apparent that this scenario is not possible to do safely after all.
 There are numerous technical difficulties involved, and each